MITK/MITK/Documentation/Doxygen/3-DeveloperManual/Concepts/ReaderWriterPage.md

 Mime-type are used for categorizing data formats and creating filter strings in file open and save dialogs.
 Hence they effectively control the accessible set of data formats from a graphical user interface.
+Minimally, mime-types should provide a name and a list of handled extensions in lower case.
+Additionally, it is highly enouraged to set a category and a comment which will provide user-readable strings for user interaction.

+It is important to understand the difference between mitk::MimeType and mitk::CustomMimeType.
+The former is an immutable stack object and can be pulled from mitk::MimeTypeProvider. it should be used for all interaction with MimeTypes. mitk::CustomMimeType is the heap-object pendant which is wrapped by mitk::MimeType and should exclusively be used for registration purposes, i.e. when you register a new MimeType.

 ## The IFileReader interface